bmurdata/NYCGovJobSearch/README.md

    From there you can jobCheck.py to generate a JSON file and CSV file.
 This is the preferred ways to get the data, and other methods provided in this repo will be updated afterwards.

    *NOTE:* A SQL Server Database setup script is provided.
 However, the jobCheck.py file will make no attempt to connect to it, and it is NOT required to run.

+  Virtualenv dependencies are provided in requirements.txt in project root.
 # Python packages used in the project
  ## In the Pipfile or requirements.txt
    * selenium- the main web scraper component.
 Uses Firefox web browser.